 All of these are common spots your buddy might rummage or scavenge around for some extra snacks – which can lead to bad breath at best, and a serious illness at worst.

-There’s no end to the places they could end up running into other “gross” or toxic substances.
+⚠️ But if your dog spends any amount of time by themselves outdoors, there’s no end to the places they could end up running into other “gross” or toxic substances.

 Dogs tend to explore the world, nose-first – so whether it’s sniffing around in tall grass or rummaging through your yard (or your neighborhood), they’re bound to come across: